(Disc, Herniated; Herniation of Nucleus Pulposus [HNP]; Prolapsed Disc; Ruptured Disc; Slipped Disc)

 These factors increase your chance of developing a herniated disc:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your spine will be examined.
-The doctor will test the movement, strength, and reflexes of the arms and legs.
+The movement, strength, and reflexes of your arms and legs will be tested.

 Interventional Spine Care